divio/divio-cloud-docs/how-to/configure-media-custom-domain.rst

 * you *may* also need to configure header rewriting; some S3 hosts are stricter than others and may refuse to accept requests with the wrong heads

-Deploy the project and check that requests for media objects on the custom domain are correctly referred to the actual storage, and that they are served as expected.
+Deploy the application and check that requests for media objects on the custom domain are correctly referred to the actual storage, and that they are served as expected.

-Configure media storage URLs in the application project
+Configure media storage URLs in the application application
 --------------------------------------------------------------------

 Your application has an automatically-configured :ref:`DEFAULT_STORAGE_DSN